tundish/blathnaid/app/tale.rst

 Jack awoke next morning to find he was alone again.
 He gathered his things and stole out from the cellar into the street.
 He went over to the place by the dock where the Smiths worked.
-He tried to think of a way to befriend them, and so he gathered up some scraps of bark which lay around a nearby wood store.
+He tried to think of a way to befriend them, and so he gathered up some scraps of bark which lay around the wood stored nearby .

 Jack went politely up to one of them and asked if he might heat up his little kettle on their embers.
 The Smiths all needed cheering up, so they welcomed him to share a brew from his trivet.